andey-robins/andey-robins/README.md

 - ⚡ Fun fact: ...
 -->

-I've most recently been working on a blockchain based, hemp distribution tracking application for JarrowTech, [here](https://github.com/Jarrow-Tech/JarrowTech)
+I've most recently been working for Xplor Adventures as their Lead Fullstack Developer.

+I've previously worked on a blockchain based, hemp distribution tracking application for JarrowTech, [here](https://github.com/Jarrow-Tech/JarrowTech)

 I'm currently learning go to expand my skills on the backend.
 You can see some of my progress [here](https://open.kattis.com/users/andey-robins).